 Square brackets are used to index a table:

-The syntax var.NAME
+The syntax var.NAME is just syntactic sugar for

 var ::= varorfunc `.' name